 2. Actively engage with UN organisations to pursue positive changes within the UN system.

-3. Improve of the level of qualifications of the DRC Stand-by Roster Members to accommodate new requirements from the UN agencies.
+3. Improve the level of qualifications of the DRC Stand-by Roster Members to accommodate new requirements from the UN agencies.

 Competencies and Priorities

 The DRC Stand-by Roster was first established in 1991 to support the emergency response of the UN by rapidly deploying personnel to relief operations targeting the Kurdish population of Iraq.
-Since then, the Stand-by Roster has expanded in terms of the number of members, geographical area of operations and the number of UN partners.
-UN organisations have increasingly requested deployments from their stand-by partners, a tendency likely to continue in the future, as natural and man-made disasters threaten human life and dignity.
+Since then, the DRC Stand-by Roster has expanded in terms of the number of members, geographical area of operations and the number of UN partners.
+UN organisations have increasingly requested deployments from their stand-by partners, a tendency expected to continue in the future, as natural and man-made disasters threaten human life and dignity.